-14 2.1 The peri- and post-operative clinical setting
+20.2.1 The Peri- and Post-operative Clinical Setting

-15 Patients undergoing invasive intracranial monitoring have typically experienced 16 a long-lasting ordeal of seizures, failed treatments and non-invasive diagnostic 17 tests.
-Once the non-invasive work-up is completed and electrode implantation 18 has been planned to pinpoint the seizure onset zone, patients are admitted to 19 neurosurgery for implantation of either subdural grid electrodes (ECoG), 20 stereotactically placed depth electrodes (sEEG) or a combination of both.
-Once 21 patients are out of the operating room and electrode placement has been 22 radiologically confirmed, they are transferred to the epilepsy-monitoring unit 23 (EMU).
-Depending on the duration of the procedure and the precise dosing of 24 the anesthetics, patients might be drowsy or somnolent until all effects of the 25 general anesthesia wear off over the course of the first few hours.
-Depending on

-1 the type of electrode (grid vs. depth) patients might experience different levels of 2 discomfort.
-In general, depth electrodes are better tolerated with less post-3 operative pain, given that no craniotomy is necessary.
-However, depth 4 electrodes targeting mesial temporal lobe areas typically transverse through the 5 temporal muscles, hence, patients often report pain and discomfort while 6 chewing or drinking.
-In addition, electrodes are covered in a head-wrap, often 7 requiring a supine positioning with an elevated backrest; hence, habitual 8 sleeping positions are not always feasible.
-Most patients are confined to bed rest 9 during the entire monitoring.
-Therefore, patients often require one or two days 10 (and nights) to adapt to the surroundings of the EMU during invasive 11 monitoring, which in turn, impacts sleep quality and duration (see also Chapter 12 28).
+Patients undergoing invasive intracranial monitoring have typically experienced a long-lasting ordeal of seizures, failed treatments and non-invasive diagnostic tests.
+Once the non-invasive work-up is completed and electrode implantation has been planned to pinpoint the seizure onset zone, patients are admitted to neurosurgery for implantation of either subdural grid electrodes (ECoG), stereotactically placed depth electrodes (sEEG) or a combination of both.
+Once patients are out of the operating room and electrode placement has been radiologically confirmed, they are transferred to the epilepsy-monitoring unit (EMU).
+Depending on the duration of the procedure and the precise dosing of the anesthetics, patients might be drowsy or somnolent until all effects of the general anesthesia wear off over the course of the first few hours.
+Depending on the type of electrode (grid vs. depth) patients might experience different levels of discomfort.
+In general, depth electrodes are better tolerated with less post-operative pain, given that no craniotomy is necessary.
+However, depth electrodes targeting mesial temporal lobe areas typically transverse through the temporal muscles, hence, patients often report pain and discomfort while chewing or drinking.
+In addition, electrodes are covered in a head-wrap, often requiring a supine positioning with an elevated backrest; hence, habitual sleeping positions are not always feasible.
+Most patients are confined to bed rest during the entire monitoring.
+Therefore, patients often require one or two days (and nights) to adapt to the surroundings of the EMU during invasive monitoring, which in turn, impacts sleep quality and duration (see also Chaps.
+4 and 5).